wbglaeser/royalty_reporting/README.md

   * keyfile: You need a json **credential key** that is connected to a service account that is linked to the project and has read permissions for the input dataset and write permissions to the output dataset.
 Place this key in the following locaction within the repository (possible once you have cloned into the repository): `/dags/config/credentials.json`

-2. Using ssh, clone repo to local enviroment
+2. Using ssh, clone repo to local enviroment.
+If you are not coming through github you may need to unzip the folder containing the source code.

   `git clone git@github.com:***/royalty_reporting.git`

 3. Navigate to repo directory and place your key file in the appropriate location.
+Again, if you are not coming through github the key may already be included in the unzipped folder.

   `cd royalty_reporting && mv [path/keyfile.json] dags/config/credentials.json`